GET IN TOUCH

 Urgent care growth

-Houston multi-location urgent care group tripled appointment volume — 60% lower acquisition cost
+Houston multi-location urgent care group tripled appointment volume at 60% lower acquisition cost

 Read the case study →